-1. Mike Nifong‘s politically-motivated prosecution of three Duke University lacrosse players became persecution after it became apparent that they were innocent.
+1. Mike Nifong‘s politically-motivated prosecution of three Duke U. lacrosse players.
+It became persecution after it became apparent that they were innocent.
 Nifong was disbarred after a judicial panel found that he manipulated the investigation for personal political advantage.
-He committed “a clear case of intentional prosecutorial misconduct.
-It ” involved “dishonesty, fraud, deceit and misrepresentation.”
+He committed “a clear case of intentional prosecutorial misconduct.”
+It “involved “dishonesty, fraud, deceit and misrepresentation.”

 - Volusia County v.
 Santarelli.

 - Now you know some of the legal problems that can occur with open house party hosting.

 - This site gives no advice.
 Please see a lawyer.